-For example, Being accountable can helps you to minimise the risks of handling personal data, taking into account your circumstances, the nature of the personal data, and what you are doing with it.
+All of the data protection principles are legal requirements.
+There are also strong benefits.
+Being accountable helps you to minimise the risks of handling personal data, taking into account your circumstances, the nature of the personal data, and what you are doing with it.

 In the journalism industry, particularly when under pressure, you may delegate significant responsibility to employees at different levels.
-As stated earlier, due regard should be had to the editorial decisions made by editors and journalists.
-The role of the ICO is not to adopt the role of editor but is to review the reasonableness of any such decision making.
 Where the 'journalist on the ground' is making the decision at pace, implementing appropriate measures goes a long way towards reducing risks.
-For example, good policy could will help individuals to be clear about their responsibilities.
-It may not always be possible or reasonable or proportionate in such circumstances to make records of decisions that have been made when detailed procedures may cause significant delays or might mean that stories are not reported at all.
+For example, good policy will help individuals to be clear about their responsibilities.

-Good accountability may be a key to building and sustaining public trust.
+Good accountability is key to building and sustaining public trust.
 It enhances your reputation and enables swifter resolution of complaints, investigations, and legal proceedings.